 Explorer CruiseIceland, Greenland, and Spitsbergen

-Viking Journey through Svalbard, Northeast Greenland and Iceland, sail on the MS Spitsbergen, explore three Arctic islands, from Longyearbyen to Reykjavik.
+Sail on the brand-new MS Roald Amundsen through Svalbard, Northeast Greenland and Iceland, explore three Arctic islands, from Longyearbyen to Reykjavik.

 Rates are per person in USD.
 Subject to availability.